RedHat-Healthcare/iDaaS-KIC/README.md

 # iDaaS-KIC
-iDaas Knowledge, Insight and Knowledge Platform
+iDaas Knowledge, Insight and Confromance Platform

 # iDAAS-Data-DataHub
 iDAAS DataHub platform is intended for persisting of data needed within the iDAAS.
 The current main usage is